 Miss Mason promoted short lessons; enabling children to develop the habit of paying attention and preventing the contrary habit of dawdling over lessons.
 Children thrive when they know a definite amount of work is to be completed in a given time.
 Short lessons requiring much concentration are followed by activities requiring less concentration, or a different, but equally meaningful kind of concentration.

 The Great Outdoors

 Plenty of time to explore nature, run, jump, play, and discover is an important part of a Charlotte Mason education.
 At Arborbrook we value time spent in the great out of doors.
 Students participate in outdoor exercise (drill), an outdoor lunch period, nature study, numerous field trips in the out of doors, and early dismissal so that they have time to go home and spend time outside.

 A portion of every school day in a Mason school was devoted to what she referred to as drill.
 This actually meant physical exercise.
 A healthy, active body supports an active, inquisitive mind, and fosters a positive attitude.
-Students at Arborbrook participate in PE every day in grades K-5, and grades 6-12 have daily outdoor activity time.
+Students at Arborbrook participate in PE every day in grades K-4, grades 5-6 participate in PE twice per week, and grades 6-12 have daily outdoor activity time.